Last Updated on

-A WordPress page is a specific type of content where you can add information for your static pages.
+What is a WordPress page?To go deeper into WordPress pages (posts to follow), they are a specific type of content where you can add information for your static pages.
 Static pages are usually created once and they are not date-sensitive.
 They usually remain untouched for extended periods.
 A WordPress page has the following features that differ from a post:

 - WordPress Pages store static, site-specific informational content

 - There is no category or tag for a page

 - WordPress pages are used to create the home page of a website

 - There is no proof of an author with a page

 - You can create a menu, sub-menu, or drop-down menu using pages from the menu option